Speaking of HealthAromatherapy use and safety: What to know about essential oils during pregnancyMarch 01, 2024

 About 80% of adults experience back pain at some point.
 If this pain lingers and is associated with leg pain, it can be a sign that the back pain is related to your spinal column and nerve roots.

-In a webinar, Navid Khezri, M.D., and Kendall Snyder, M.D. ― both Mayo Clinic Health System neurosurgeons ― discussed the causes of back pain and when to seek medical care.
-They introduced surgical techniques that make recovery easier and less painful, leading to a life-changing reduction of back pain related to the spine.
+In a webinar, Kendall Snyder, M.D., a Mayo Clinic Health System neurosurgeon, discusses the causes of back pain and when to seek medical care.
+She introduced surgical techniques that make recovery easier and less painful, leading to a life-changing reduction of back pain related to the spine.

 Watch the webinar: